 CB: Have you met Steve Jobs?

 RJ: Sure.
 The first time must have been that first year.
-It was before he was getting his company started.
+It was before he got his company started.
 So it was just Steve Jobs, Steve Wozniak and Mike Markkula.
 His was the elder guy who corralled these young entrepreneurs.
-And I think it's because Mike Markkula is how the account wound up at our agency.
+And I think it’s because of Mike Markkula is how the account wound up at our agency.
 He was friends with my boss Regis McKenna.

 CB: Did you get a brief from them?

 RJ: Really there was no brief.
 But the really funny thing was the only direction we got from Steve Jobs is: “don’t make it cute”.
 There were briefs on subsequent jobs.
 First there was the logo, then there was an introductory ad and a sales brochure for the upcoming introduction.
 But it was pretty loose at that time.
 There was a logo previous to my logo.
 It was a logo done by Ron Wayne who was a very brief partner of the two Steves early on.
 He later took a buy-out, because he was a little concerned about the financial obligations he might have.
 He had a young family and the other guys didn’t.
 Ron did a pen and ink drawing of Sir Isaac Newton sitting under an Apple tree with a poem all around the border.
 And, I think when Steve Jobs started to get serious about the Apple II and getting a prototype for the design of the shell he realized that logo would not do.
 So he needed a new logo.

 Rob Janoff in 1977

 CB: How many versions did you do for the presentation?

 RJ: We presented two versions of the logo.
 One with and one without the bite.
 Just in case he thought the bite was too cute.
 Fortunately he went with the one that gave it the most personality with the bite.
 Frankly it was a no brainer and you would miss the mark if you don’t show some kind of an apple.
 When I presented I showed him several variations.
 Striped version, solid color version, metallic version.
 All those with the same shape.